Layer 2 payments

 Moreover, from the perspective of Golem requestors, Polygon is currently an indisputably superior solution because the ratio between the amounts paid for computing resources and the transaction fees is much more favorable than on the main chain.

 The providers are ready to receive payments on any of the supported platforms - be it the Ethereum or Polygon.
 Obviously, by default, they expect those payments to be made on the respective mainnet chains, however, Requestors during negotiations are expected to limit their demands to providers that accept payments on the Polygon.

-On the other hand, because we assume requestors will first start by testing the ground using their just-created apps on a testnet, the default payment platform for Requestor nodes is Goerli.
+On the other hand, because we assume requestors will first start by testing the ground using their just-created apps on a testnet, the default payment platform for Requestor nodes in the JS SDK is Goerli.